-- Real Family Life Cover could pay out a lump sum if you pass away or are diagnosed as terminally ill with a life expectancy of less than 12 months.
+For example, Real Family Life Cover could pay out a lump sum if you pass away or are diagnosed as terminally ill with a life expectancy of less than 12 months.
 The money can be used for anything from mortgage payments to daily living expenses.
 If you are diagnosed with a terminal illness, you could get the total benefit amount in advance to help cover care.

 Funeral insurance is designed to pay out an amount that will cover the anticipated funeral costs based on your wishes.
-As a key point of difference, life insurance is aimed at helping you and/or your family avoid financial hardship and support a comparable lifestyle if something unexpected happens, it usually pays out sums in a much higher dollar range than a funeral cover policy.
+As a key point of difference, life insurance is aimed at helping you and/or your family support a comparable lifestyle if something unexpected happens, it usually provides a cover amount in a much higher dollar range than a funeral cover policy.
 For both types of policies, you can generally choose the benefit amount you require within the cover limits, however a life insurance policy will be subject to underwriting and eligibility requirements.

 Eligibility for both funeral and life insurance is dependent on the insurance provider.
-Real Funeral Insurance criteria includes:
+Real Funeral Cover criteria includes:

-- Guaranteed cover for Australian residents aged 18–79
+- Australian residents aged 18–79 are guaranteed acceptance

 - No medicals or blood tests required

-- Cover for Accidental Death only in the first 12 months, then death by any cause thereafter.
+- Cover for Accidental Death and Accidental Serious Injury only in the first 12 months, then death by any cause thereafter

 This differs to Real Life Insurance, where the eligibility requirements include:

-- Australian residents aged 18–65 can apply, subject to underwriting
+- Australian residents aged 18–64 can apply, subject to underwriting criteria

 - No medicals or blood tests required to apply

 Some funeral insurance policies provide you with the option to receive a cash payout at a certain stage, for example when you reach the age of 85.
 You can cancel the policy and obtain an early cash payout, which you and your loved ones can use for funeral planning or any other purpose.
-Life insurance policies typically don’t provide this option, and any payout is usually conditional upon your death, injury, or terminal illness or other claim being made.
+Life insurance policies typically don’t provide this option, and any payout is usually conditional upon your death or terminal illness or other claim being made.

 At Real Insurance, we’re focused on protecting the quality of people’s lives.
-Our Funeral Insurance and Life Insurance products are designed to give you and your family peace of mind at a reasonable price.
+Our Funeral Insurance and Life Insurance products are designed to give you and your family peace of mind that you have cover should the worst happen.
 Contact our friendly team today about what we can do for you, or explore our website to find out more.